archived-by-mrugesh/jam-vote-server/README.md

-# jam-vote-app
+# just a minute - voting - app
-A voting utility for app for a just a minute quiz event
+A voting utility app for a "just a minute" event.